- About us

 The Australian Embassy in Hanoi can provide a range of consular, passport and notarial services.
 For further information on these, please click on the links provided below:

-For information on associated fees for passport and notarial services, please call the Australian Embassy on (04) 3774 0100 and follow the prompts.
+All fees are converted into Vietnamese Dong at the prevailing rate.
 All fees are payable in Vietnamese Dong only.
 Payment methods available are cash, credit and debit cards.